Should You Refinance Your Mortgage?

 However, the process includes extending the loan's term.

-If you do this, you’ll end up having to pay back more in interest over the entire period of the loan.
+If you do this, you'll have to pay more interest over the loan period.

 You Need the Tax Deductions

-Interest on your monthly mortgage payments is tax-deductible on your federal income tax, up to $10,000 a year.
+Your monthly mortgage payment interest is tax-deductible on your federal income tax, up to $10,000 a year.

 If you want to take full advantage of this tax break, reducing your monthly interest will also decrease what you can deduct.